 The dissertation committee and external examiner compose the defense examining committee.
 The external examiner is chosen by the Dean of the School of Education in accordance with the policy of the Graduate School.
 The Dean usually consults with the chair in making such a selection.
+The Graduate Programs Secretary will communicate the name of the external to the candidate.
+This name must be added to the dissertation's signature page, and the candidate is required to bring 3 signature pages to the defense.
 Any expenses related to the defense examining committee will be the responsibility of the candidate.
 Under no circumstance is the participant to dialogue with the external examiner prior to defense.
 The Graduate Programs Office permits observers at the defense upon request.